junksamiad/replies-engine/replies_engine_docs/lld/incoming_webhook_handler_lld.md

 - Receiving and processing webhooks from multiple channels (WhatsApp/SMS via Twilio, email via SendGrid)
 - Parsing channel-specific payloads using a factory pattern approach
 - Looking up existing conversation records in DynamoDB using the sender's identifier
-- Updating conversation records with incoming message content and metadata
-- Creating a standardized context object for consistent processing
-- Routing messages to the appropriate SQS queue based on conversation state and channel type
+- Placing incoming messages on appropriate SQS queues with a delay for batching
 - Returning appropriate responses based on the originating channel

 ### 1.1 Design Goals